What if I told you that there’s a way of growing your email list by the hundreds every month?

 After all, I’ve harped over and over again about how important headlines are.
 And they’re not just important for the finished product of your articles.
 Nope, they’re important for your pitches, too.

-The email was long and unwieldy, and my pitch was sort of desperate, but what editor could overlook that headline?
+The email was long and unwieldy, and my pitch was sort of desperate, but what editor could overlook an impressive headline?

 If your headlines suck, no matter how good the email was, the pitch will be rejected (or, most likely, ignored).